january3/vtree2/docs/reference/add_labels.md

 - fmt:

-  an R expression to format the valid value nodes.
+  a glue string to format the valid value nodes.
 If not NULL, replaces the format from the template.

 - fmt_na:

-  an R expression to format NA nodes in trees with valid percentages.
+  glue string to format NA nodes in trees with valid percentages.
 If not NULL, replaces the format from the template.
 This is mostly to omit frequency data from NA nodes if the missing data was not used as a denominator to calculate percentages.
 If NULL and fmt is not NULL, fmt will be used for NA nodes as well.

+- fmt_root:

+  a glue string to format the root node.
+If NULL and `fmt` is not NULL, then `fmt` will be used instead, otherwise template format will be used.

 - prefix: